Correlated Quantum Phenomena in Confined Two-Dimensional Hexagonal Crystals: Introduction

 In addition to their intrinsic electronic structures, van der Waals stacking introduces new degrees of freedom associated with relative translation and rotation between layers.
 Such structural configurations can break inversion symmetry and generate spontaneous electric polarization.
 In particular, certain bilayer stacking registries give rise to sliding ferroelectricity in van der Waals materials, where polarization reversal is controlled by lateral interlayer displacement\cite{wu2021sliding}.
 When a small twist angle is introduced between two layers, the spatial variation of stacking across a moir\'e superlattice can further produce periodic ferroelectric domains, providing a platform for moir\'e ferroelectricity and electrically tunable correlated electronic states.

 Beyond extended systems, additional quantum confinement can be realized by shaping 2D materials into zero-dimensional quantum dots (QDs) through top-down or bottom-up fabrication strategies\cite{ding2019defectqd,buqd2011,reviewqd2021}.
 When the confinement length becomes comparable to the carrier de Broglie wavelength, the continuous band spectrum evolves into discrete atom-like energy levels.
-These artificial atoms provide a powerful platform for exploring quantum confinement effects in solid-state systems\cite{tapsh1999129,tapshqdee}.
+These artificial atoms provide a powerful platform for exploring quantum confinement effects in solid-state systems\cite{tapsh1999129,tapashqdee}.
+Graphene nanoribbons also provide a prototypical example: lateral confinement quantizes the spectrum into subbands, while zigzag edges support edge-localized states near the Fermi level \cite{brey2006graphene_nanoribbons}.
 In particular, QDs based on graphene and TMDs have attracted considerable interest owing to the emergence of Dirac fermions under confinement and the presence of spin and valley degrees of freedom that enable controllable quantum states\cite{chen2007fock,kim2024confinement}.
 Their discrete optical transitions enable deterministic single-photon emission and provide promising building blocks for solid-state quantum devices and scalable qubit implementations\cite{2014TMDsqdqubit,2021TMDsqdqubit,2021TMDsqdqubitsBrooks}.

 Strong Coulomb interactions and reduced dielectric screening in low-dimensional systems further promote the emergence of correlated electronic and excitonic phenomena.
 Early theoretical investigations of interaction effects in graphene and related Dirac systems clarified how Coulomb interactions and chirality govern electronic compressibility and collective properties\cite{2009Tapashchirality,2009TapashBilayerGraphene,tapashmoire,berashevich2011nature,CHAKRABORTY2013123,2014TapashHofstadterSystem,2012Tapashtrilayergraphene}.
 In extended graphene and TMD systems, many-body correlations can give rise to a wide range of collective behaviors, including correlated insulating states, excitonic complexes, and superconductivity in moir\'e superlattices\cite{regan2020mott,andrei2021marvels,ghiotto2021quantum,sheng2024terahertz}.
 The interplay between symmetry, topology, quantum confinement, and many-body interactions therefore establishes 2D materials as an exceptionally rich platform for exploring emergent quantum phases.